udaypatel1/udaypatel1.github.io/_posts/2024-08-06-introduction.md

 excerpt:
 ---

-Hi!
-I plan on building this out to keep all of my thoughts organized.
+A place to organize all of my thoughts

-Use Cases:
+I plan on using this platform for the following:

-- engineering banter
+- software engineering banter
 - career navigation discussions
 - personal anecdotes
 - philosophy